fabriram20/tec_web_js/Informe/README.md

 <a name="objetivos"></a>
 ## Objetivos

-- Desarrollar
-- Conocer
+- Estudiar los conceptos basicos de Javascript.
+- Estudiar la libreria JQUERY.
-- Aprender
+- Aprender a desarrollar paginas web en JSBIN.
-- Levantar un servidor http
+- Levantar un servidor http.
-- Crear

 <a href="#cabecera">A la cabecera</a>
 <a name="marco-teorico"></a>